-18. Continuous Blower Mode
+3. Continuous Blower Mode

-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed LO HEAT speed.
-Terminal EAC is energized as long as the blower motor BLWM is energized.
-During a call for heat, the blower BLWM will stop during igniter warm-up (17 seconds), ignition (7 seconds), and blower-ON delay (45 seconds in low-heat, and 25 seconds in high-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at LO HEAT or HI HEAT speed respectively.
-The blower motor BLWM will revert to continuous-blower speed after the heating cycle is completed.
-In high-heat, the furnace control CPU will hold the blower motor BLWM at HI HEAT speed during the selected blower-OFF delay period before reverting to continuous-blower speed.
+When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on heat speed and EAC terminal is energized as long as the blower motor BLWM is energized.
+During a call for heat, the blower BLWM will stop during igniter warm-up (17 seconds), ignition (7 seconds), and blower-on delay (25 seconds), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-on delay period at HEAT speed.

+In heating, the furnace control CPU will continue running the blower motor BLWM at HEAT speed after the selected blower-OFF delay period is completed.